 While the three which lie on the Giza plateau near modern Cairo are the most famous and recognizable of the Egyptian pyramids, they are hardly the only ones the Egyptians built.
 Pyramids are also found at Saqqara, Dashur, Meidum and several other sites along the western shore of the Nile River.
-Nor did the ancient Egyptians see the pyramids as a uniform group or refer to them collectively—there is, in fact, no Egyptian word for "pyramid," a Greek term in origin—rather, to the people of ancient Egypt each such structure represented a discrete holy site having its own name and purpose.
+Nor did the ancient Egyptians see the pyramids as a uniform group or refer to them collectively—there is, in fact, no ancient Egyptian word for "pyramid," a Greek term in origin—rather, to the people of ancient Egypt each such structure represented a discrete holy site having its own name and purpose.
 For instance, the ancient Egyptians called the Great Pyramid at Giza Akhet-Khufu, "The Horizon of Khufu."
 Khufu—or in Greek Cheops—was the king for whom the Great Pyramid was built.

 Although in his Histories Herodotus recalls Cheops as a cruel ruler who forced his subjects to build the Great Pyramid over a relatively brief two decades of rule—brief at least by the standards of Old Kingdom potentates, one of whom, it appears, reigned ninety years—it must be noted that this story almost certainly derives from propaganda meant to deprecate the real Khufu after his lifetime.
-Especially unlikely are Herodotus' reports about the king prostituting his own daughter to assemble the stones for construction of the Great Pyramid.
+Especially unlikely are Herodotus' reports about the king prostituting his own daughter to assemble the stones for the construction of the Great Pyramid.
 These are good examples of invented histories which evolved from scandal and bias.

-We now know exactly who built the pyramids at Giza: not space aliens, enslaved Hebrews, or people from the lost continent of Atlantis but the Egyptian people themselves who took on the project out of devotion to their god-king.
+We now know exactly who built the pyramids at Giza: not space aliens, not enslaved Hebrews, or people from the lost continent of Atlantis but the Egyptian people themselves who took on the project out of devotion to their god-king.
 Recently, archaeologists have discovered not only records of these pyramids' construction but the graves of the very workers who cut and dragged the stones, who planned and engineered the design, who worked the kitchens and fed the other workers, and the overseers who managed the whole process.
 We even know the names of some of these workers and the teams into which they were divided as they assembled these structures.
 From all this, it's clear that what raised "The Horizon of Khufu" and the other pyramids from the sand was an architectural hysteria of some sort, a building rage that swept the nation of Egypt in the middle of the third millennium BCE, leaving the pyramids in its wake.

 And the greatest of these has been aptly termed "the Great Pyramid," Cheops' funerary monument.
 144 meters high and 230 along each side, it covers thirteen acres at its base.
 The individual stones which compose it weigh up to sixteen tons each, and there are something on the order of two and a half million total, meaning that more than a hundred thousand would have to have been set into place each year of Khufu's reign in order for it to have been completed by the time of his death.
 That amounts to cutting, moving and situating just under three hundred sixteen-ton stones a day for over two decades without interruption, stones that fit together so precisely a knife won't go in between them.
 It is clearly the work of a nation engaged in something it considered "great."